DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 ### Your qualifications

-You need to have a degree in any subject to be able to teach.
-But the degree grade that providers will accept may vary, for example it may be a 2:1 or a 2:2.
+You need to have a degree in any subject to be able to train to teach.
+But the degree grade that course providers will accept may vary.
+For example, most providers will accept a minimum degree grade of 2:2, but some may require you to have a 2:1.
 So you’ll need to check each course provider’s requirements on their course page.
 [Find out about the qualifications you need to teach](/is-teaching-right-for-me/qualifications-you-need-to-teach).

 <div class="inset">